From beyond the seas

 In the branch descending from Gustaf Adolph of the many spellings, the name died out naturally.
 Several generations on, however, it was readopted by three sibling descendants who took the name Ahlfort after their maternal grandmother (using the romanticised version of her name).
 One brother – Axel Ahlfort – took the name in 1893 as he moved to town and wanted to make a name for himself, while the others had presumably done so on the occasion of their emigrating to America in 1889, or did so while living there.
 They later returned to Sweden and brought the name back with them, but they never had any children, and even their brother’s branch died out with his only daughter.

 Their eldest sister had no occasion to adopt a fancy name, but her son Arvid wanted to do so too when he moved in with his uncle, the aforementioned Axel Ahlfort in Stockholm, in 1907.
-By then, however, a new law had been implemented in 1903 forbidding the adoption of a name without asking permission of those who already bore it, and it appears that John Alfort, who had just established the company Alfort & Cronholm in Stockholm in 1906, found it undesirable to have another Alfort family around, which presumably he did not know was distantly related to his own branch.
+By then, however, a new law had been implemented in 1903 forbidding the adoption of a name without asking permission of those already bearing it, and it appears that John Alfort, who had just established the company Alfort & Cronholm in Stockholm in 1906, found it undesirable to have another Alfort family around, which presumably he did not know was distantly related to his own branch.

 It is likely that it was the non-romanticised form Alfort that Arvid wanted to adopt, given that the solution he came up with in 1913 was to take the name Alforn instead.
 His younger brother Theodor adopted the same name.
-They both later changed the form of the name to Ahlforn, because they were fed up with the phrase hos Alforns (i.e. at the Alforns) being misheard as though their name was Alfons.
+They both later changed the form of the name to Ahlforn, however, as they were fed up with the phrase hos Alforns (i.e. at the Alforns) being misheard as though their name was Alfons.
 The extra h made it clear and unambiguous that the A was still to be pronounced long.

 Perhaps surprisingly, at this point in time the name had actually only survived in Sweden with three fathers and their families, apart from Arvid’s uncles and aunts who had readopted the name: John Alfort in Stockholm, David Ahlfort in Lapland and the farmer Carl Gustaf Ahlfort back in Ekeby.
 This is why each existing branch has its own version of the name – in each case there is a bottleneck through which the family has passed.
 The Ekeby branch no longer carries the name, so we are left with the Alfort branch descending from John Alfort, the Ahlfort branch descending from David Ahlfort, and the Ahlforn branch descending from the brothers Arvid and Theodor, in addition to the American Alford and Ahlforth branches descending from Frank and Charles respectively.